azoth-lang/azoth.language.reference/src/structs.md

 ## Pseudo-Reference Structs

+**TODO:** Redo section now that structs have reference capabilities

 Sometimes it is useful to create a struct that acts as if it were a simple reference to an object on the heap down to even having a reference capability.
 For example, this is how array slices are implemented efficiently.
 To allow this, the struct must be distinguished from a regular struct which